How Can I REally Trust In God

 Worry = Lack of Trust?

-If we lack much grace from God, I know it is hard to not worry when bad happens, but this is what we must seek Mercy to help us do.
+If we lack much grace from God, I know it is hard to not worry when bad happens or when we perceive that something bad might happen, but putting our trust in God, whatever He allows to happen, is what we must seek Mercy to help us do.

 “Can any of you by worrying add a moment to your [or another’s] life-span?”
 (Luke 12:25)

 Nobody can say they trust in God if they are worrying.
 We would be lying to ourselves.
 When declare worrying as acceptable, we are keeping ourselves living in darkness.
-We worry because we don’t want to let go of control (want God to do things our way) and lack trust in God to make all good.
+We worry because we don’t want to let go of control; don’t want to accept reality; don’t want to allow mistakes, problems (crosses) to occur.
+Oh, our worrying is proving we don’t trust God to make something bad into something very good.

 But some of us aren’t even interested in salvation.
-What we seek for others and ourselves is what we feel is best–the removal of the cross (end of suffering) is all we want.
+What we seek for others and ourselves is what we feel is best–the removal of the cross (end of suffering)–a great earthly life–is all we want.
 So, we say we trust but reality is we only trust if God gives us what we seek…as if we know what is best.
 Sadly, we fear the cross and seek cross free life–even if it is against God’s will…proving we have very little trust in God to save us, since we don’t want the cross that brings us to Life.

-When we convince ourselves our worrying is us just showing our love, we pray and act with hearts of worry, meaning we pray and act without trusting in God.
-And what good are such unfaithful prayers to those we are trying to help?
+When we convince ourselves our worrying is us just showing our love, then we pray and act with hearts of worry, meaning we pray and act without trusting in God.
+And what good are such unfaithful prayers?

 “The fervent prayer of a righteous person is very powerful” (James 5:16).

-Then, from being deceived, we don’t correctly seek Christ to bring us into the true peace He has waiting for us.
+Then, from being deceived, thinking we have true faith, we don’t correctly seek Christ to bring us into the true peace He has waiting for us.

 Please understand our worrying is sinful–but if we think it isn’t that will cause us to never amend our ways…making us live blind to our lack of faith.